CodeYourFuture/js-exercises/week-1/.archive/B-hello-world/README.md

 ### 1. Run the program

-* Open a terminal window
+- Open a terminal window
-* Change directory to this folder (`cd week-1/C-hello-world`)
+- Change directory to this folder (`cd week-1/C-hello-world`)
-* Run the program using node (`node exercise.js`)
+- Run the program using node (`node exercise.js`)

 ### 2. Experiment

-* Try to `console.log()` something different.
+- Try to `console.log()` something different.
 For example, 'Hello World.
 I just started learning JavaScript!'.
-* Try to console.log() several things at once.
+- Try to console.log() several things at once.
-* What happens when you get rid of the quote marks?
+- What happens when you get rid of the quote marks? <!--I got a SyntaxError-->
-* What happens when you console.log() just a number without quotes?
+- What happens when you console.log() just a number without quotes? <!--I got he same number>